 I must admit it is a very difficult decision to make, but I would have to say that my favourite ship that I have travelled on is Regent Seven Seas Explorer.
 The ship is invitingly luxurious and it exceeded my high expectations of what it would be like to travel on.
 Considering her size, the amenities are surprisingly plentiful and include four main dining venues where you can dine wherever, whenever and with whomever you choose.

-The destination that stands out the most for me has to be Singapore.
-This vibrant island nation offers superb cuisine, especially in Chinatown which was filled with incredible sights and traditional culture.
-The scenic boat quay boasts sensational views of the harbour and luckily we had to stop by and enjoy a bite to eat at one of the many delicious international eateries.
-There is so much to see and do in Singapore, so much so I am planning on making another trip there to explore the rest of the island.
+The destination that stands out the most for me has to be Venice.
+This vibrant city offers superb cuisine, especially in restaurants located in the beautiful alleyways just off of St. Marks Square.
+Be sure to take a ride on the famous gondolas as this is the best way to see what the city has to offer.
+There is so much to see and do in Venice, so much so I am planning on making another trip there to explore the rest of the city.

 After working for British Airways for 35 years it is great to see the world at a slower pace and the convenience of when travelling from Southampton is not having to weigh our suitcases!
 On Celebrity Cruises we enjoyed listening to a concert pianist who was ‘forced’ by the guests to perform three times instead of just the once to a packed theatre.
 The guest speaker on Queen Mary 2 was Martin Bell, who treated us to two fascinating talks on his global experiences.
 I love doing the ‘walk a mile round the deck’ early morning or sundown - it's so exhilarating and lessens the effect of enjoying the excellent cuisine on board.